-- (2) A subject panel shall comprise the following: - (a) members of the teaching profession with expertise in the subject; - (b) officials of the Ministry; and - (c) other person, including parents, having relevant knowledge or experience in the subject. - (3) Subject panels shall consist of not less than five or more than nine members appointed by the Minister after consultation with the Chief Education Officer, of whom one shall be appointed as chairperson and another appointed as deputy chairperson. - (4) The Chief Education Officer or an officer designated by the Chief Education Officer shall be responsible for co-ordinating the work of the subject panels and to ensure the testing and implementation of the recommended syllabuses in the school system.
+- (2) A subject panel shall comprise the following- - (a) members of the teaching profession with expertise in the subject; - (b) officials of the Ministry; and - (c) other person, including parents, having relevant knowledge or experience in the subject.

+(3) Subject panels shall consist of not less than five or more than nine members appointed by the Minister after consultation with the Chief Education Officer, of whom one shall be appointed as chairperson and another appointed as deputy chairperson.

+(4) The Chief Education Officer or an officer designated by the Chief Education Officer shall be responsible for co-ordinating the work of the subject panels and to ensure the testing and implementation of the recommended syllabuses in the school system.

-Collective worship and religious education.
+Morning assembly and religious education.

-- 146. (1) Subject to subsections (2) and (5), the school day in every public or assisted private school shall begin with collective worship by all students in attendance at the school, and the arrangements made shall provide for a single act of worship attended by all students unless the school premises are so constructed as to make it impracticable to assemble for that purpose. - (2) The collective worship required by subsection (1) shall not, in any public school and assisted private school, be distinctive of any particular religious denomination. - (3) Subject to section 147, religious education shall be part of the curriculum of every public school and assisted private school. - (4) It shall not be a condition of admission or attendance of any student in a public or assisted private school that a student - (a) participates in religious education or attends or abstains from attending any place of religious instruction or worship; - (b) if his or her parent objects, attends any religious observances or receives any education in religious subjects at an institution or elsewhere; or - (c) attends an institution or an activity in any place on any day specially set apart for religious worship by the religious body to which he or she belongs:
+148. (1) Subject to subsections (2) and (5), the school day in every public or assisted private school shall begin with morning assembly by all students in attendance at the school, and the arrangements made shall provide for the gathering together of all students unless the school premises are so constructed as to make it impracticable to assemble for that purpose.

+(Amended by Act 17 of 2007)

+(2) The morning assembly required by subsection (1) shall not, in any public school and assisted private school, be distinctive of any particular religious denomination.

+(3) Subject to section 149, religious education shall be part of the curriculum of every public school and assisted private school.

+(4) It shall not be a condition of admission or attendance of any student in a public or assisted private school that a student-

+- (a) participates in religious education or attends or abstains from attending any place of religious instruction or worship; - (b) if his or her parent objects, attends any religious observances or receives any education in religious subjects at an institution or elsewhere; or

+(c) attends an institution or an activity in any place on any day specially set apart for religious worship by the religious body to which he or she belongs:

-provided that students shall be required to attend school assembly, but shall not be compelled to participate in the religious activities at the assembly.
+Provided that students shall be required to attend school assembly, but shall not be compelled to participate in the religious activities at the assembly.